Aurelield/ramen_ratings-EDA/README.md

 ## Results

-Here are some results from the data analysis in order of the questions.
+Here are some results from the data analysis following the order of the questions.

 - Most ramen products are produced by Japan, the USA and South Korea.
 - More than 59% of noodle are sold in pack but the style that is the highest rated is the bar.